oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-ocw-sandbox.md

     If your results are different than what is specified above, rerun the [load-data-safe-sample-data_admin.sql](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/load-data-safe-sample-data_admin.sql) script.

 5. Refresh Database Actions by refreshing the _browser_ page.
+If prompted, click **Leave page**.

 6. Verify that the `HCM1` schema is listed in the first drop-down list on the **Navigator** pane.

-7. Leave the **SQL | Oracle Database Actions** tab open because you return to it throughout this workshop.
+7. *Leave the **SQL | Oracle Database Actions** tab open because you return to it throughout this workshop.* If your session expires, you can always sign in again.
 Return to the **Autonomous Database | Oracle Cloud Infrastructure** tab.

 You may now **proceed to the next lab**.